2009 Collier Township shooting

 Mass shooting in Pennsylvania, U.S.

-The Collier Township shooting, also referred to as the Bridgeville LA Fitness shooting, was a mass shooting and murder-suicide that took place on August 4, 2009, in an LA Fitness health club in Collier Township, a suburb of Pittsburgh, Pennsylvania.
-The attack resulted in four deaths, including the perpetrator, George Sodini, who killed himself.
-Nine other people were injured.
+The 2009 Collier Township shooting, also known as the Bridgeville LA Fitness shooting, was a mass shooting that took place on August 4, 2009, in an LA Fitness health club in Collier Township, a suburb of Pittsburgh, Pennsylvania.
+The perpetrator, George Sodini, killed three people and injured nine others before committing suicide.
 The fitness center is approximately 10 mi south of Pittsburgh, in the Great Southern Shopping Center, a strip mall located in the Kirwan Heights section of Collier Township, just outside of the borough of Bridgeville.

-Details
+Shooting

 The shooting occurred at a women's aerobics class at the LA Fitness center at approximately 8:15 p.m.
-The shooter entered the class, placed a duffel bag on the ground, turned off the lights, took out two handguns and began firing, police said.
-According to police, the gunman fired 52 shots with two Glock 9×19mm semiautomatic pistols before committing suicide by shooting himself in the head with a .45-caliber revolver.
+The shooter entered the class, where at least 20 people were working out, placed a duffel bag on the ground, turned off the lights, took out two handguns and began firing.
+According to police, the gunman fired 52 shots with two Glock 9mm semi-automatic pistols before committing suicide by shooting himself in the head with a .45 Colt revolver.
 A .32-caliber semiautomatic pistol found in his pocket was not used.

-Three women and the gunman died, and about nine other people were injured.
-The Allegheny County Medical Examiner's office identified the three women who died as Heidi Overmier, 46, of Collier Township; Elizabeth Gannon, 49, of Green Tree, Pennsylvania; and Jody Billingsley, 38, of Mt.
+Three women and the gunman died, and nine other people were injured.
+The Allegheny County Medical Examiner's office identified the three women who died as Heidi Overmier, 46, of Collier Township; Elizabeth Gannon, 49, of Green Tree, Pennsylvania; and Jody Billingsley, 37, of Mt.
 Lebanon, Pennsylvania.